 These are cookies that are essential to fulfill an action requested by you, such as identifying you as being logged in.
-If you prevent these cookies by adjusting your browser settings we cannot guarantee how our Website will perform during your visit.
+If you prevent these cookies by adjusting your browser settings we cannot guarantee how our websites will perform during your visit.

-These cookies enhance the performance and functionality of our Website, often as a result of something you are doing as a user.
+These cookies enhance the performance and functionality of our website, often as a result of something you are doing as a user.
 For instance, we may personalize our content for you or remember your preferences.